sanjdhar/amazon-ebs-migration-utility/README.md

 The easiest way to deploy this stack is from the [AWS Serverless Application Repository](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:065399810791:applications~amazon-ebs-migration-utility).

-Alternaively, you can also use the the SAM CLI along with the provided ```template.yaml``` file to [deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html) at scale across multiple AWS accounts and in different AWS regions.
+Alternatively, you can also use the SAM CLI along with the provided ```template.yaml``` file to [deploy](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-deploy.html) at scale across multiple AWS accounts and in different AWS regions.
 You can use the below example syntax to integrate your deployment into your CI/CD process and deploy this utility at scale in your enterprise environment.

 ```bash
 sam deploy --region <AWS region name> --template-file </path/to/packaged.yaml> --stack-name <your stack name> --capabilities CAPABILITY_IAM --s3-bucket <your S3 bucket name> --parameter-overrides "TargetEmail=name@example.com"